avkovalevs/pg_central/K8S_BITNAMI_POSTGRESQl_HA_README.md

 nZ6UpNwZTX
 ~~~

-11. Connect to PG databases
+11. Connect to PG databases.
 11.1
 To connect to your database via pgpool run the following command: